charlottekies/charlottekies/README.md

 - 👋 Hi, I’m @charlottekies
-- :orange_heart: I’m interested languages, mobile development, and using what I've learned to contribute to seriously impactful, or useless but hilarious projects
+- :orange_heart: I’m interested languages (spoken and programming), music, Java, React, and using what I've learned to contribute to seriously impactful, or useless but goofy projects
-- :school: I’m currently learning SwiftUI
+- :school: I’m currently mastering React
-- :hammer: I am building [Drum Roulette!](https://github.com/RubySpeeders/US-Navy-Project)!
-A collaborative, web-based, musical instrument assignments application.
-The site is built using PostgreSQL, React.ts, and Next, and it is currently deployed to AWS, Vercel, and GitHub pages!
-[View our Site!](https://pickyourdrum.link) and [Read our project wiki](https://github.com/RubySpeeders/US-Navy-Project/wiki)
+- :hammer: I am building [A Web APIs Demo App!](https://github.com/charlottekies/web-apis-demo) A responsive, full stack application that makes use of REST, RPC, and GraphQL APIs.
+The site is built using PostgreSQL, React, Prisma, and Next.js, and it is currently deployed to AWS and Vercel!
+[View Live!](https://web-apis-demo.vercel.app/).

 <!---